rubycentral/cfp-app/README.md

 ## Deployment on Heroku

 The app was written with a Heroku deployment stack in mind.
-You can easily deploy the application using the button below, or you can deploy it anywhere assuming you can run Ruby 2.3.0 and Rails 4.2.5 with a postgres database and an SMTP listener.
+You can easily deploy the application using the button below, or you can deploy it anywhere assuming you can run Ruby 2.4.4 and Rails 5.1.4 with a PostgreSQL database and an SMTP listener.

-The Heroku stack will use the free SendGrid Starter and Heroku postgreSQL addons.
+The Heroku stack will use the free SendGrid Starter add-on and Heroku PostgreSQL addons.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)